 It’s official.
 Our years of persistent international advocacy has paid off.
-Bicycles and pedestrians will be allowed on the new bridge between Detroit and Windsor when it opens in late 2024 — and Canada will waive the bridge tolls.
+Bicycles and pedestrians will be allowed on the new bridge between Detroit and Windsor when it opens in September 2025 — and Canada will waive the bridge tolls.

 It’s been a high priority of ours to make sure bicyclists and pedestrians have access to the new Detroit-Windsor bridge.
 Prior to the Coalition’s involvement, Simone Sagovac got effort started by submitting comments during the environmental review process.
 Since then we’ve assumed the leadership on the US side and continue to push this forward.

 - The 2009 US DOT Record of Decision states that “the new bridge over the Detroit River and the plaza will be engineered to accommodate bicycles and pedestrians.
 U.S. Customs and Border Protection and its Canadian counterpart (Customs and Border Services Agency) will determine whether this traffic is allowed.”